-In FY22 and continuing through FY 23, the Department worked in coordination with Lutheran Social Services Inc. to implement a model to meet the additional service needs to serve the specialized population of youth by adding a pilot program in Cook County called Families Together.
-This is a program with a foster care model rooted in working with the birth parents, family of origin and foster parents who are trained to work collaboratively to facilitate an expedited reunification of youth while achieving safety, permanency and well-being.
+In FY22 and continuing through FY25, the Department has worked in coordination with Lutheran Social Services Inc. to implement a model to meet the additional service needs to serve the specialized population of youth by adding a pilot program in Cook County called Families Together.
+This is a program with a foster care model rooted in working with the birth parents, family of origin and foster parents, who are trained to work collaboratively to facilitate an expedited reunification of youth while achieving safety, permanency and well-being.
 The Families Together model uses immediate and expert engagement of a family in crisis by a highly trained and focused case coordination team to effectively assess, build and support the healthy ecosystem needed for sustainable success.

 The Families Together model provides an opportunity for the entire family to become engaged in the process of returning youth home to their birth parents/caretakers to facilitate and increase safety and well-being for the children who the Department serves and bridge the gap between birth parents and the foster parents via the coordination of training and familial involvement.
-This program will provide a more comprehensive behavioral and crisis management plan for the case coordination for the families and the youth that are served by the Department.
+This program provides a more comprehensive behavioral and crisis management plan for the case coordination for the families and the youth that are served by the Department.
 This is a three-year program that is being monitored, tracked, evaluated and assessed externally by Chapin Hall at the University of Chicago.
+This program began serving youth last Fiscal Year and is currently almost at full capacity of 176 youth out of a total of 183 slots in the program that includes being funded to provide services to an additional three youth in Cook County.

 The Therapeutic Foster Care Model for this program is KEEP which stands for Keeping Foster Parents Trained and Supported.
 This program encourages daily contact between the youth and the parents with the foster parents being a critical team member to coordinate the increased communication between the youth and parent.
-The future plan is to take this program statewide after the success rate is determined.
-This family focused program will continue to promote safety, permanency, and well-being to reduce the length of time youth spend in residential treatment facilities, increase placement stability while improving the level of functioning of the youth in the program with an overall central family focus.
+The future goal is to take this program statewide after the success rate is determined.
+This family-focused program will continue to promote safety, permanency, and well-being to reduce the length of time youth spend in residential treatment facilities, increase placement stability while improving the level of functioning of the youth in the program with an overall central family focus.